 - Pain, redness or swelling in your legs

-- Pain that is unrelieved by pain medication
+- Pain that persists after taking pain medication

-You may experience some of the symptoms below, which are considered normal.
+You may experience some of the following postsurgical issues, which are considered normal:

 - Moderate swelling and bruising.
-However, if you experience severe swelling and bruising, notify your surgeon, as it may indicate bleeding or infection.
+Notify your surgeon if you experience severe swelling and bruising, as these may indicate infection or internal bleeding.

-- Initially, all scars are red, dark pink or purple in color.
-Scars take about one year to fade.
-It is very important to protect your scars from the sun for a year after your surgery.
-Even through a bathing suit, a good deal of sunlight can reach the skin and cause damage.
-Wear a sunscreen with a sun protection factor (SPF) of at least 15 when exposed to the sun.
+- Red, dark pink or purple scars in the first weeks to months after surgery.
+Scars take about a year to fade.
+It's important to protect your surgery scars from the sun for a full year, even when covered by a bathing suit, as sunlight can still reach the skin and cause damage.
+Apply a sunscreen with a sun protection factor (SPF) of at least 30 before any sun exposure.

-Nausea may be related to insufficient chewing, fullness, sensitivity to odors, pain medication, not eating, post-nasal drip or dehydration.
-In the first days after surgery, nausea usually can be treated with medications called antiemetics.
-It is very important to take your nausea medication as prescribed by your surgeon.
+Nausea may occur as a result of insufficient chewing, stomach fullness, sensitivity to odors, pain medication, going without food for too long, postnasal drip or dehydration.
+During the first days after surgery, nausea usually can be treated with medications called antiemetics.
+Take your nausea medication only as prescribed by your surgeon.

-Rarely, nausea can be so severe that it prevents patients from drinking adequate amounts of liquids.
-If this happens, you will need to come back to the hospital to receive intravenous (IV) fluids.
-Persistent vomiting may lead to dehydration and electrolyte imbalance, which may cause vitamin deficiencies.
+Rarely, nausea becomes so severe that it prevents a person from drinking adequate amounts of liquid.
+If this happens, you'll need to receive intravenous (IV) fluids at the hospital.
+Persistent vomiting may lead to dehydration and electrolyte imbalance.

 Odors can sometimes be overwhelming after surgery.
-If you are dry heaving, try sniffing a few drops of peppermint essential oil on a handkerchief.
+If you experience dry heaving, try sniffing a few drops of peppermint essential oil on a handkerchief.
 Avoid perfumes and scented lotions.
-If food odors bother you, try having someone else prepare your meals or prepare bland foods.
+If food odors bother you, try having someone else prepare your meals or stick to bland foods.

 Learn to recognize when you are full.
 This will not happen immediately, but by eating very slowly, it will become easier.

-Should you have difficulty drinking due to nausea, try peppermint tea, fennel tea, decaffeinated green tea, or hot or cold water with lemon.
-Sucking on a cinnamon stick may sometimes help alleviate nausea.
+If you have difficulty drinking due to nausea, try peppermint tea, fennel tea, decaffeinated green tea, or hot or cold water with lemon.
+Sucking on a cinnamon stick may also alleviate nausea.

-If you believe your pain medication is causing nausea, call your surgeon's office to request a prescription change.
+If you believe your pain medication is causing nausea, call your surgeon's office to discuss a prescription change.

 Vomiting is often caused by eating inappropriately.
-Initially, it can be difficult to gauge how little food will satisfy your hunger — chances are, you will feel full with very little food.
-A couple of teaspoons may be all you can eat at one time.
+Initially, it can be difficult to adjust to your new anatomy.
+One to two tablespoons may be all you can eat at one time.